obrucheoghene/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 2-strlen.c: eturns the length of a string
 3-puts.c : prints a string, followed by a new line prints a string, followed by a new line
+4-print_rev.c: prints a string, in reverse, followed by a new line.